ajserrano9310/Spring2020-Spreadsheet/Spreadsheet/GUI_Application/README.txt

     - A6UndoAndBGWorker (Alejandro Rubio): Creating the undo feature and the addition of the Background Worker
     - A6TryCatchForFormulaFormat (Alejandro Serrano): Addition of try and catch for the FormulaFormatError and CircularExpression, addition of Help MessageBox and README.
-    - A6TryCatchAndBGWorker: Branch to merge the try catch errors and Background Worker.
+    - A6TryCatchAndBGWorker(Alejandro Rubio): Branch to merge the try catch errors and Background Worker.
     - A6Testing (Alejandro Rubio): Some testing methods for the GUI.
-    - A6FinalMerge: Final branch to merge everything together.
-    - A total of 20 commits were made.
+    - A total of 32 commits were made.

     The merging process the first time was complicated since we didn't know how to resolve the conflicts.
 We also did not know we had to accept the merge in order for it to happen.